Tips to Get Your Furnace Ready for winter

 Your chimneys can be the house of carbon build-up.
 You need professional services to inspect your chimneys periodically.
 A routine checkup and (if required) replacement of carbon monoxide detectors help you stay protected from the harmful effects of the gas.
 Schedule a furnace repair near you, and ask the expert to perform a professional tune-up before the winter arrives.

 Test the Igniter Switch

 An old furnace system might need relighting of the pilot, whereas newer systems have electronic igniters.
 If your furnace igniter isn’t working, you must push the reset button.
 If that trick does not work, you need to check your breaker.
-If even that does not help, call a professional for furnace repair near you.
+If even that does not help, call a professional for furnace repair Cambridge.

 B.A.P Heating & Cooling Services can help you improve the efficiency of your furnace before winter.
 We also provide annual maintenance by professional HVAC technicians.
 Schedule your maintenance check today.